-Unlike the single-phase HEAs, where their phase stability has been attributed to their high configurational entropy, as-cast V{2.5}Cr{1.2}WMoCo{0.04} exhibits clear elemental separation yet has still shown excellent phase stability at similar doses to the Alx-CoCrFeNi irradiation studies.
-The results from this study therefore differs from previous reports that suggest only single phase HEAs can demonstrate superior irradiation resistance (Kumar et al., 2016 and Xia et al., 2015) [11.14] and instead indicates that the stability of the alloy studied here is partly dependent on the particular phases which are present and which phase transformations are likely to occur.
-As mentioned previously, suppressed atomic diffusion due to lower diffusion kinetics in HEAs has been previously reported in numerous different alloys (Zhang et al., 2014) [44] and this sluggish solute diffusion could be contributing to the suppression of phase transformations.
-However, as highlighted by reviews on the topic, Pickering and Jones (2016) [45] and Miracle and Senkov (2016) [46], there is not yet enough evidence to clearly demonstrate that atomic diffusion within HEAs is particularly sluggish in comparison to conventional alloys, and it may even be faster.
-It is unknown whether sluggish diffusion has played a role in the stability, as suggested by Kumar et al. (2016) [14] and Yang et al. (2016) [43], as the ion irradiation study in this report was not conducted at elevated temperatures.
-In this case, it is proposed that the selfhealing effect of HEAs is responsible for the stability of the multiphase alloy.
+Unlike the single-phase HEAs, where their phase stability has been attributed to their high configurational entropy, as-cast $V{2.5}Cr{1.2}WMoCo{0.04}$ exhibits clear elemental separation yet has still shown excellent phase stability at similar doses to the Al_xCoCrFeNi irradiation studies.
+This study therefore disagrees with previous reports that only single phase HEAs can demonstrate superior irradiation resistance (Kumar et al., 2016 and Xia et al., 2015) and instead suggests that the stability of the alloy is partly dependent on the particular phases which are present and which phase transformations are likely to occur.
+As mentioned previously, suppressed atomic diffusion due to lower diffusion kinetics in HEAs has been previously reported in numerous different alloys (Zhang et al., 2014) and this sluggish solute diffusion could be contributing to the suppression of phase transformations.
+However, as highlighted by reviews on the topic, Pickering and Jones (2016) and Miracle and Senkov (2016), there is not yet enough evidence to clearly demonstrate that atomic diffusion within HEAs is particularly sluggish in comparison to conventional alloys, and it may even be faster.
+It is unknown whether sluggish diffusion has played a role in the stability, as suggested by Kumar et al. (2016) and Yang et al. (2016), as the ion irradiation study in this report was not conducted at elevated temperatures.
+In this case, it is proposed that the self-healing effect of HEAs is responsible for the stability of the multiphase alloy.